-The goal of the previous two articles (Part I, Part II) and this final installment is for you to realize that there are many factors that go into installing and running a maple vacuum tubing system.
+The goal of these next 3 articles is for you to realize that there are many factors that go into installing and running a maple vacuum tubing system.
 All the factors are interrelated and each one needs to be careful considered on the part of the operator.
 The below information is contained in the Cornell New York State Tubing and Vacuum System Notebook (NSTVN) written by Cornell University’s Maple Specialist Steve Childs.
-Much of the information is these three posts is a synthesis of past content with some more recent best practice guidance.
+Much of the information is this and the next two posts is a synthesis of past content with some more recent best practice guidance.

 When we talk about tubing systems, we have two roads to travel.
 One is a gravity system and the other is a vacuum system.
 A conventional 5/16” gravity system is not much different from running sap into a bucket.
 The yield is much the same as collecting sap in a bucket.
 When we add vacuum to a tubing system, we increase the sap yield 5% for every inch of vacuum we generate in our system.
 For example, if we produce 15 inches of vacuum in a line, we should be able to almost double our sap yield.
 The first year after installation is always the best.
 As time on a system accumulates, wear-and-tear hampers performance.